tribalchicken/volatility-filevault2/README.md

 I have tested on OS X 10.9, 10.10 and 10.11

-NOTE: Has not (yet) been tested on 32-bit OS X, but I aim to do so in the next few days...
-This message will disappear once I have finished the testing.
+NOTE: Has not (yet) been tested on 32-bit OS X.